kanishkasubash/frontend-boilerplate/README.md

-# Frontend Boilerplate for HTML, SCSS, JavaScript based Web Development
-## Small scale static web sites build tool
+# Frontend Boilerplate for HTML, SCSS, JavaScript based Small scale Frontend build tool

+1. Comppile SCSS to CSS with minifing and sourcemap.
+2. Bundle JS files, minifing and sourcemap.
+3. Compresed html files.
+4. Handle images and Self-hosting Fonts.
+5. Watch files any changes.
+6. Browser Sync and auto Reload.

 Step into the future of streamlined web development with your very own automation masterpiece crafted using Gulp.js.
 Gulp.js is more than just a tool; it's a technological marvel that empowers you to transform repetitive and time-consuming tasks into a symphony of efficiency and precision.